 As a pharmacist grounded in your community, you may be able to benefit both this patient and the community.
 Deciding whether and how to do this is up to you.

 It is critically important that pharmacists understand, and be prepared to provide service and care for the diverse populations in the communities where they practice.
 For many people, the pharmacist is the first or primary contact with the health-care system.
-The way pharmacists are dispersed throughout ...
+The way pharmacists are ...